 She indicates a preference for routine or repetitious tasks that remain unchanged over time.
 New ways of doing things are rather disconcerting for her and are probably avoided whenever possible.
 She may be most effective providing service to the customer if the rules and procedures are clearly defined.

 Ms. Sample scored outside the Performance Model in the areas listed below.
-Information and interview questions are provided to facilitate the selection process.
+Management Considerations are provided to facilitate working with her.